Skip to main

 Risk tolerance refers to an individual's ability—and willingness—to tolerate the ups and downs of the market in exchange for greater potential returns.
 Determining or choosing an asset allocation should depend, in part, on the individual investor’s sense of acceptable risk.
 This depends on both an investor’s general level of comfort with the possibility of losing money in investments, and how able they are to accept that risk given their individual circumstances.

-It’s generally recommended that the closer investors are to retirement, the fewer risky investments they should hold—as they’ll start withdrawing from that account in the near term.
-For someone at the beginning of their career, however, that can be less of a concern—they’re not likely to need the money in their retirement plan for several decades.
+It’s generally recommended that the closer investors are to retirement, the fewer risky investments they should hold, as they’ll start withdrawing from that account in the near term.
+For someone at the beginning of their career, however, that can be less of a concern—they’re not likely to begin withdrawing that money for several decades.

-Human Interest's platform provides a risk questionnaire that plan participants can use to help them determine their risk tolerance and adjust or choose the appropriate model portfolio allocation.
+Human Interest's platform provides a risk questionnaire, which plan participants can use to help them determine their risk tolerance and adjust or choose the appropriate model portfolio allocation for them.

 What are target-date funds?

-Target-date funds (also known as lifecycle funds) are mutual funds designed to offer decreased risk as time passes.
-This is typically done by reducing the investment in stocks and increasing the investment in fixed-income as the investor nears the “target date” (the expected date of retirement).
+Target-date funds (also known as lifecycle funds) are funds designed to offer decreased risk as time passes, typically by reducing the investment in stocks and increasing the investment in fixed-income as the investor nears the “target date,” which is the expected date of retirement.
 In 2019, 54% of 401(k) participants in their twenties were investing in target-date funds, according to the Employee Benefit Research Institute.
-Despite their popularity, many target date funds are actively managed, meaning their fees can be higher than other index funds.
+It’s worth noting that many target date funds are actively managed, which means their fees can be higher than other index funds.
 According to a Morningstar report from 2022, investors, on average, have paid an asset-weighted fee of 0.34% for target-date funds (based on data from 12/31/21).
-That's more than $30 spent per year on management for every $10,000 invested.
+This means more than $30 spent per year on management for every $10,000 invested.

 Asset allocations for target-date funds can also vary widely—despite having the same target dates.
 For example, a 2050 target date fund that’s right for one person retiring in 2050 might not be right for another person planning to retire in the same year.
-This can make it difficult for investors to understand what they’re investing in and puts the onus on the individual to review the target date fund's prospectus and investment glide path.
-Target date funds generally only consider a participant's age and targeted retirement date—and do not consider an individual's circumstances, which can vary widely person-to-person.
+This can make it difficult for investors to understand what they’re investing in and puts the onus on the individual to review the TDF’s prospectus and investment glide path.
+Finally, TDFs generally only look at a participant's age and target retirement date, which does not consider an individual's circumstances, which can vary widely person-to-person.

 Plan sponsors should be aware of investment fees, as these can quickly add up for participants.
 In contrast, 401(k) providers who offer automated portfolio design may offer access to low-cost mutual funds.
 A managed account option in a Plan may also consider an employee’s risk tolerance and life expectancy.
 For more information, read about our position on target funds.